ds26gte/txt2page/README.txt

 .SH txt2page

-txt2page is a bash/vim script that converts plain text into HTML, PDF, or docx (LibreOffice).
-A small amount of groff markup is also tolerated.
+txt2page is a bash/vim script that implements the basic functionality of the larger Common Lisp program troff2page. txt2page converts plain text marked up with a modest amount of groff markup into HTML, PDF, or docx (LibreOffice).

 The external program groff is needed for PDF; pandoc for docx.

-Installation: Place the scripts txt2page, txt2page_pdf, and txt2page_docx in your PATH, and the Vim files txt2page.vim, tx2page_pdf.vim, and txt2page_docx.vim in your ‘runtimepath’ (typically ~/.vim or ~/.nvim, or their ‘after’ subdirectory — *not* the ‘plugin’ directories).
+Installation: Place the scripts txt2page, txt2page_pdf, and txt2page_docx in your PATH, and the Vim files txt2page.vim, tx2page_pdf.vim, and txt2page_docx.vim in your ‘runtimepath’ (typically ~/.vim or ~/.config/nvim, or their ‘after’ subdirectory — *not* the ‘plugin’ subdirectory).

   % txt2page filename.txt